Construction Accident Attorney in Philadelphia

 Construction sites present numerous hazards that can lead to serious injuries.
 Understanding these risks is the first step toward prevention and knowing your rights if an accident occurs.
 Our Philadelphia construction accident attorneys regularly handle cases involving:

-- Falls from heights, including falls from scaffolding, ladders, roofs, and other elevated work areas (these accidents account for the highest percentage of construction fatalities)
+Falls from scaffolding, ladders, roofs, and other elevated work areas account for the highest percentage of construction fatalities.

-- Scaffold accidents, including collapses, falls, and being struck by falling objects from improperly secured scaffolding
+Collapses, falls, and being struck by falling objects from improperly secured scaffolding are among the most common and serious construction site incidents.

-- Electrical accidents, including electrocutions, burns, and other injuries from contact with live wires or improperly grounded equipment
+Electrocutions, burns, and other injuries from contact with live wires or improperly grounded equipment are among OSHA's "Fatal Four" leading causes of construction worker deaths.

-- Caught-in-between accidents, including when workers become caught in equipment or crushed between objects
+When workers become caught in equipment or crushed between objects, injuries are often severe and life-altering.

-- Repetitive stress injuries, which may develop over time from performing the same physical tasks repeatedly
+These injuries may develop over time from performing the same physical tasks repeatedly and can permanently affect a worker's ability to continue in their trade.

 The Occupational Safety and Health Administration (OSHA) identifies falls, struck-by incidents, electrocutions, and caught-in/between accidents as the “Fatal Four” – the leading causes of construction worker deaths.
 Together, these four types of accidents account for more than 60 percent of construction worker fatalities nationwide.